Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Results

 At $x/D_f$ = 1.9, near the fan outlet, the mean velocity profiles were approximately invariant with respect to changes in the Mach number (Fig.~\ref{fig:4}).
-The profiles were measured at six representative pairs of jet Mach numbers ranging from $M_j$ = 0.04 to 0.72, with each pair at a fixed Reynolds number.
+The profiles were measured at six representative pairs of jet Mach numbers ranging from $M_j$ = 0.04 to 0.72, with each pair at a constant Reynolds number.
 There is a velocity deficit in the central part of the jet out to 0.5$R_{f}$ from the centerline, which corresponds to a wake whose width is approximately the same as the fan motor diameter.
-Normalization of radial positions by the fan radius collapses all of the data out to at least $r/R_f \approx$ 1, consistent with the width being determined by the size of the orifice in the near field.
-The inset shows the jet centerline velocity, normalized by the jet exit velocity, as a function of jet Reynolds number, which approaches a constant value of approximately 0.8, which is lower compared to an compressible jet in \citet{Narayanan2002} due to the influence of the wake.
+Normalization of radial positions by the fan radius collapses all of the data out to at least $r/R_f \approx$ 1, consistent with the width being determined by the size of the orifice near the outlet.
+At larger radial distances, the seemingly higher velocities outside of the jet core at the two lowest $M_{j}$ are a result of a bias in the measurement due to two reasons.
+First, since the hot-wire measurements are unsigned, the resulting error is positive and thus cumulative.
+Second, in addition to random error we have systematic errors due to deviations of the calibration curve detailed in Section \ref{sec:experimental method} from King's Law at very low speeds.
+Error bars at the highest and lowest $M_{j}$ indicate that the differences between the speeds at the tails are statistically insignificant.
+The inset shows the jet centerline velocity, normalized by the jet exit velocity, as a function of jet Reynolds number, which approaches a constant value of approximately 0.8, a lower value compared to a compressible jet in \citet{Narayanan2002} due to the influence of the wake.

-Data from \citet{Narayanan2002} at $M_{j}$ = 0.6 and $x/D$ = 1 and 4 are shown for comparison with our data, which displays a top-hat profile characteristic of near-orifice jet profiles at one diameter from the orifice.
-These near-field profiles compare favorably with our experiment in the sense that the top-hat profile quickly decays toward a rounded shape, and at four diameters from the orifice the profile from \citet{Narayanan2002} is not unlike the one we observe at two diameters.
+Data from \citet{Narayanan2002} at $M_{j}$ = 0.6 are shown for comparison with our data, which displays a top-hat profile characteristic of near-orifice jet profiles at $x/D$ = 1 that quickly decays toward a rounded shape at $x/D$ = 4.
+The profiles in our experiment at two diameters are bounded by the data from \citet{Narayanan2002} for $r/R_{f} >$ 0.5, but presents flow irregularities at smaller radial distances due to the influence of the fan geometry.